HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

-*sum* is declared as *Long* instead of *long* that means that the programs constructs  unnecesary Long instances.
+*sum* is declared as *Long* instead of *long* that means that the programs constructs
+ Long instances.

 **_Object polls are normally bad ideas_**